 Let us now consider a distance-time graph in which the body is moving with uniform motion.
-A body is said to be in uniform motion when the body covers the equal distance in equal time intervals.
-Let’s consider a time interval of 1 second, If a body covers 10 meters in the first 1 seconds then it should cover 10 meters in every second from there on, this will indicate that the body is in uniform motion.
+A body is said to be in uniform motion when the body covers an equal distance in equal time intervals.
+Let’s consider a time interval of 1 second, If a body covers 10 meters in the first 1-second then it should cover 10 meters in every second from there on, this will indicate that the body is in uniform motion.
 Let’s draw a graph for uniform motion.

-As in uniform motion, the distance time graph would be a straight line, because the equal distance is covered in equal units of time.
+As in uniform motion, the distance-time graph would be a straight line, because the equal distance is covered in equal units of time.

 You can see that there are three bodies A, B and C, all of them are in uniform motion then why do they have different slopes?

-It is because the slope of a distance-time graph determines the speed of that body, so steeper the slope greater will be the speed of the body.
+It is because the slope of a distance-time graph determines the speed of that body, so the steeper the slope greater will be the speed of the body.
 From the above graph, we can come to a conclusion that body A has the highest speed and body C has the least speed.

-Now let’s talk about velocity time graph, it is the graph of velocity against time; it shows us how the velocity changes with respect to time.
+It is the graph of velocity against time; it shows us how the velocity changes with respect to time.
 The slope of a velocity-time graph determines its acceleration.

-Above is the velocity time graph for three objects A, B, and C. A flat horizontal line in a velocity-time graph states that the body is moving at a constant velocity.
+Above is the velocity-time graph for three objects A, B, and C. A flat horizontal line in a velocity-time graph states that the body is moving at a constant velocity.
 If the straight line has a slope, then that indicates the body is changing its velocity at a constant rate, or it means that the body has constant acceleration.

 The distance-time graph for a uniformly accelerated motion looks as shown in the graph above, consider how the distance is changing exponentially indicating that the velocity is changing at a constant rate or there is constant acceleration.
-But in the velocity time graph as velocity changes at a constant rate with respect to time in uniformly accelerating motion, the graph would be a straight line with its slope indicating the amount of acceleration.
+But in the velocity-time graph as velocity changes at a constant rate with respect to time in uniformly accelerating motion, the graph would be a straight line with its slope indicating the amount of acceleration.